by Judy LeClair

 At the next appointment he looked relaxed, tanned and was eager to tell me about the exercises.
 They worked!
 He admitted that he had thought it all too simplistic at first.
 But, after trying some of the exercises, he was convinced.
 He had actually experienced the power of shifting attention.
 Now he was sure that he was not sick and did not have heart problems.
 He was up with the birds in the morning and loving it.
 He still has some aches and pains but he knows that they are not serious, just a sign of aging.

 Jim is gradually weaning off his medication with his doctor’s help and is down to a very low dose.

 My experience, working with people who suffer from anxiety and panic, is that treatment often requires several sessions, some medication and a lot of practice of new skills.
 Initially, Jim’s case looked like it might take a while to treat since the anxiety and his preoccupation with his health were both longstanding problems.
 Yet, from start to finish, I spent 2-1/2 hours over 3 appointments with him.
 In conclusion, I learned two very important lessons.
 First, never make assumptions that because something is long-standing it is therefore complex and intractable.
 Secondly, working simply is the best way to start (and in this case finish).

-Judy LeClair is a counselor with training in Japanese psychology living in rural Ontario, Canada.
+Judy LeClair is a counselor with training in Japanese Psychology.